hummingbot/hummingbot-site/docs/developers/connectors/architecture.md

 **File:** `/hummingbot/connector/client_order_tracker.py`

-An instance of `ClientOrderTracker` holds and manages `InFlightOrders` for its connector.
+An instance of `ClientOrderTracker` holds and manages `InFlightOrders` by calling the connector's `trigger_event` method.

 Provides utilities for connectors to update in-flight orders and to handle order errors.